 In my view, one mindful person can regard that both of the above theories are just theoretical.
 Because when that happened we were not there.
 Therefore, All we can do is argue!!

-Who Discovered The Earth Was Tilted?
+Who Discovered the Earth was Tilted?

 The axial tilt of the earth is surprisingly known for a very long time.
 I mean, according to the historical scientific writings; the earth’s tilt had been logically calculated in Ancient India and China around 1100 BC.

-Later, in 1437, Ulugh Beg of Samarkand, Uzbekistan who was an Astronomer, a mathematician as well as the Sultan confirmed the earth’s Obliquity as 23°30′17″ (23.5047°).
+Later, in 1437, Ulugh Beg of Samarkand, Uzbekistan who was an Astronomer, a mathematician confirmed the earth’s Obliquity as 23°30′17″ (23.5047°).

-Moreover, later in the modern world, the first accurate calculation of the earth’s tilt was calculated by a Danish Astronomer Tycho Brahe.
+Moreover, later in the modern world, the first accurate calculation of the earth’s tilt was calculated by Danish Astronomer Tycho Brahe.

-How The Seasons Are Formed?
+How the Seasons are Formed?

-Due to the cyclic rotation of the earth around the sun, the hemisphere tilted toward or away from the changes simultaneously.
+Due to the cyclic rotation of the earth around the sun, the hemisphere tilted toward or away from the sun changes simultaneously.

+Meaning, longer days shorter nights.
 On the other hand, at the same time, the southern hemisphere is experiencing winters.
 Meaning, shorter days longer nights.